Probate Value

 HMRC Rules for Classic Cars Valuations

 HMRC requires a professional valuation for any vehicle with an Open Market Value exceeding £1,500.
-Given that the vast majority of classic and vintage cars exceed this threshold, professional valuation is effectively mandatory for this asset category.
-The valuation must reflect the vehicle's specific condition, history, and marketability at the date of death — not a generic market guide value.
+Given that the vast majority of classic and vintage cars exceed this threshold — even project vehicles and barn finds — professional valuation is effectively mandatory for this asset category.
+The valuation must reflect the vehicle's specific condition, history, and marketability at the date of death, not a generic market guide value or the figure shown in a classic car magazine price guide.

-For estates containing multiple vehicles or a vehicle collection, each must be individually valued.
+For estates containing multiple vehicles or a vehicle collection, each must be individually valued with its own detailed description and condition report.
 HMRC also expects the valuation to address any vehicles held in storage, those undergoing restoration, and incomplete project cars, all of which retain value that must be declared.
+Vehicles registered as SORN (Statutory Off Road Notification) with the DVLA are not exempt — they must still be included in the estate.

 The Classic Cars Valuation Process

-The vehicle's documentation is reviewed in detail: V5C registration document, MOT history, service records, restoration invoices, and any Heritage certificate.
+The vehicle's documentation is reviewed in detail: V5C registration document (or older-style logbook for vintage cars), MOT history, service records, restoration invoices, and any Heritage or dating certificate.
 Gaps in the documented history are noted, as continuous provenance significantly enhances value.
 The mileage is assessed for plausibility against the service history and overall wear.
+For vintage cars, the DVLA registration history and any pre-war competition or rally records add considerable provenance value.

-Market research draws on specialist classic car auction results from Bonhams, Silverstone Auctions, H&H Classics, and Historics, as well as dealer asking prices adjusted for the wholesale-to-retail differential.
+Market research draws on specialist classic car auction results from Bonhams, Silverstone Auctions, H&H Classics, Historics, and Brightwells, as well as dealer asking prices adjusted for the wholesale-to-retail differential.
+For vintage and veteran cars, results from Bonhams' London to Brighton sale and specialist pre-war auctions are also consulted.
 The final report includes a comprehensive vehicle description, condition photographs, documentation summary, and the assessed Open Market Value at the date of death.

 How Much Does a Classic Cars Valuation Cost?